United States Department of Veterans Affairs

 Working in partnership with CSU’s Veteran Student Success Program, VetSuccess Counselor, Dennis Ward, M.Ed., CRC, is available on campus to provide information about and access to the breadth of VA benefits programs and services.
 In addition to providing a broad range of counseling services including educational, vocational/career, and adjustment counseling, Dennis has access to VA benefits experts who are available to assist in effectively resolving any VA benefits issues or problems interfering with the successful completion of Veteran’s educational programs.

-Dennis is located on campus within the Veteran Student Success Office, Main Classroom, Rm.
-145, ph: 216-875-9942, cell: 216-385-1980, email: firstname.lastname@example.org.
-All Veterans are encouraged to stop by and discuss their educational goals along with any questions or concerns they may have regarding VA benefits.
+Dennis is located on campus within the Veteran Student Success Office, Rhodes West, Rm.
+213, ph: 216-875-9942, cell: 216-385-1980, email: email@example.com.
+All Veterans are encouraged to stop by and discuss their educational goals along with any questions or concerns they may have regarding VA benefits

-- OEF/OIF/OND Veterans – if you have served in Operations Enduring Freedom, Iraqi Freedom or New Dawn you can contact the OEF/OIF Program at the Louis Stokes Cleveland VA Medical Center to inquire about health care services.
+OEF/OIF/OND Veterans – if you have served in Operations Enduring Freedom, Iraqi Freedom or New Dawn you can contact the OEF/OIF Program at the Louis Stokes Cleveland VA Medical Center to inquire about health care services.
 Those benefits cover a wide range of medical care and should be accessed by all OEF/OIF/OND veterans.
-You can find information on this very useful program in the Cleveland area at: www.cleveland.va.gov/freedom.asp
+Benefits are available and are discussed at: www.oefoif.va.gov.
+If you have served in a combat zone you have earned these benefits – do not hesitate to use them.
+In Cleveland the OEF/OIF/OND Program is located at the Parma CBOC located at 8787 Brookpark Road, Parma – the Program Manager, Patricia Hall, can be contacted at: (216) 739-7000 x 1109.

 - Community Based Outreach Centers – these centers provide outpatient medical and mental health care.
 These clinic are available for all veterans.
 The CBOCs in the Cleveland region are: